How to Prepare for your VITA Appointment

 For VITA to prepare your complete and accurate tax return, you must provide complete and accurate information.
 Please understand that your tax return is only as accurate as the information you provide.

 For more details regarding specific documents you will need to have available, please see our helpful checklists, below.
 What you need to file your taxes varies depending on your situation.
 For example, if you worked for an employer you will receive a W-2 reporting the income you earned.
-If you or your dependent is a college student, you may need a 1098-T form to claim eligible credits.
+If you or your dependent is a college student, you may need a 1098-T form or fee bills to claim eligible credits.
 This website is intended as a general guideline to help you gather the necessary documents.

 Please bring all documents complete and in hard copy.
 Electronic versions are not acceptable.